a-memme/snapchat_correlation_analysis/README.md

     -  Metric correlations across different dimensions (timeframes, individual snapchat channels, "banger" vs. regular episodes)
         - how do the following KPIs relate to unique viewership?
         - if there is significant relation between variables, what is the shape of this relationship? (i.e linear, polynomial, non-linear, etc.)
-        - does these relationships (strength of correlation/direction and shape of relationship) change under different time frames?
+        - does the nature of these relationships (strength of correlation, direction and shape of relationship) change under different time frames?
     -  Uniquess of "banger" episodes
         - are there specific sets of metrics that share stronger/weaker relationships when filtering for outlier (banger) episodes?